rishadomar/tapi/README.md

 1. View expected result vs got result side by side (instead of below each other)
 2. View diffs color coded
 3. Add more cyprus tests for remaining tests
-4. Run cyprus via command line
-5. Move data folder out of repo into its own repo.
-Then link it in.
 6. Move this repo to github
 7. Write a getting started guide
 8. Where should cyprus run.
 On github page?